Trends to look forward to in fintech 2017

 Most people use the terms “blockchain”, “cryptocurrencies” and “bitcoin” interchangeably, but they’re not the same thing.
 We hope this clears up the confusion: blockchain is the underlying technology that makes cryptocurrencies like bitcoin possible.
 But it can do so much more than that.
 John Kennedy, in a Silicon Republic piece entitled The fintech future: Why 2017 will be the year of blockchain, clarifies: “The technology actually holds the key to new ways of managing identities, security, and entire networks – it could underpin the structure and future of technology as we know it.”

-With bitcoin, blockchain stores encrypted records of financial transaction.
+With bitcoin, blockchain stores encrypted records of financial transactions.
 But the technology itself can be programmed to store any kind of encrypted data.
 Everledger is an Australian company that uses blockchain to record the ownership and transfer of diamonds and valuables.
 The same principle can be applied to any supply chain and, according to Everledger, is already reducing the rate of fraud in the diamond trade.
 Kennedy says that blockchain success will depend on how willing people and institutions are to educate themselves about the potential uses, which include Cloud storage, legal contracts and secure online elections.

 Mobile payment solutions we can count on